hwaterke/inab/README.md

 * Any change to the server code restarts it

 ## TODO
+* Creation of categories
+* Reorder categories

-* Only show transactions of selected account
+* Display list of transactions for one category of the month
 * Adding transaction (handle split transactions)
-* Taking split transactions into account
 * Edit transaction inline
 * Work on a production environment
 * Write server tests